 I think, by the end of Pre-K, a few (like five, ten, or fifteen) sight words should be sufficient.

 An expectation of fifty sight words by the end of kindergarten might be ambitious.
 That said, some kindergarteners even master more than one hundred sight words.
 From Dear Son’s school, we came to know that the average is around twenty-five sight words by the end of kindergarten.
 I think twenty-five by the end of kindergarten is the minimum expectation.

 By the end of the first grade, a general expectation seems to be around one hundred sight words.
 Some children in the first grade start reading storybooks all by themselves.
 For them, it is hard to say whether they recognize the sight words or they just read the words when they are tested.
 Their sight word list becomes quite large — a few hundred.

 Mastery vs familiarizing

-Given that all learning experiences of children as they grow up depend on reading skills, learning to read early gives children a few extra mileage.
-Development of reading skills early reduces a lot of childhood stress.
+Given that all learning experiences of children as they grow up depend on reading skills, learning to read early gives children the extra mileage.
+Improved reading skills in early stages reduce a lot of childhood stress.
 Make reading fun — make learning easy.